Entity5642/stats220/README.md

 A website that I used to help prepare for my year 13 exams was https://www.nzqa.govt.nz/ncea/assessment/search.do?query=math&view=exams&level=03

-A website that can test your IQ is https://test.mensa.no/Home/Test/en-US/
+A website that can guage your IQ is https://test.mensa.no/Home/Test/en-US/

 Some memes that captures how I currently feel about my university studies is